public-key-cryptography/public-key-editor/README.md

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
-Also, the program doesn't use broken ciphers such as RSA or the integer Diffie-Hellman cipher which are not based on any hard math problem.
+Also, the program doesn't use broken ciphers such as RSA or the integer Diffie-Hellman cipher which are not based on any hard math problem such as factor- ization or discrete logs.
 The software includes 18 Diffie-Merkle-Hellman ciphers and 2 matrix digital signature algorithms.
+The Rabin / factorization cipher is also included but is not enabled by default.

 	If any of these ciphers can be broken it will just get replaced.
 For example, if a cipher can be solved because it uses integers and a single equation, then it can be replaced by another cipher that